Compile and Flash Micropython Firmware on STM32F7

 source ~/.bash_profile

-. - Check if ARM GCC compiler is in path by running:
+. - Check if ARM GCC compiler is in the path by running:

 arm-none-eabi-gcc